 Finding the right roast profile for the maximum enjoyment of each individual coffee can and should be half the fun.
 The coffee industry has no set roast profile and roasts vary from roaster to roaster.
-Since you are now are considering being a home roaster and will soon develop your own interpretation of roasts and what serves you best, here are some guidelines for your journey

-City Roast Levels
+City Roast Level

 This is the earliest palatable stage that the roast can be stopped and result in good tasting coffee.
 City roast occur between 412 – 425 degrees on most roasters.
 At this roast level the origin flavor is not eclipsed by roast flowers, but the risk is that sourness, astringency, or under developed sweetness can make the cup unpleasant.

 City Roasts generally have a light brown color with strong surface texture, even dark creases in the bean surface and only moderate expansion of bean size.
 This varies greatly in different coffees, though.
 As a very general rule to achieve City roast the coffee is removed from the heat at the last detectable sound of first crack or very soon after with no development towards 2nd crack.

 This roast level is often used for cupping as it unmasks the most characteristics while allowing for the beans individual profile to be exposed.
 Some coffees at this roast level will brighten up a blend.

 City + Roast Level

 This ideal roast level. also called a medium roast, occurs roughly between 425 – 435 degrees F on most roasters.
 The coffee has been allowed to develop anywhere from 10 seconds to 1 minute or more, depending on the roast method after the last “POP” of first crack.
 These times and heat ranges vary depending on the roast flavor and the origin of the green coffee.